CELS: the four-year career program

 Starting with your Orientation session and continuing throughout your time at the College, you will participate in seven workshops focused on self-assessment and the development of career-related skills.
 Sessions cover important information such as academic planning, personality type and careers, resumé and cover letter creation, professional communication, interviewing, and more.

-These sessions are paired with intensive one-on-one counseling with your CELS counselor.
+These sessions are paired with intensive one-on-one advising with your CELS adviser.
 For most students — 88 percent since 2008 — the CELS program culminates in a College-funded internship with a $3,000 educational award, conducted between the junior and senior years.

 Have additional questions?
 Try our CELS FAQ.